mistermicheels/learning-notes/processes-techniques/Small-commits-pull-requests.md

 -   As a reviewer, it should take you minutes rather than hours to review a pull request
 -   It can help to split up issues/tasks into smaller ones
 -   It can help to create a sequence of pull requests for one bigger issue/task
+-   It can help to move big refactors into their own pull request

 Benefits: